-I ranged around Sevenoaks library and devoured them at home, returning each week to swap them after naughtily reading under the covers into the early hours.
+I ranged around Sevenoaks library and devoured books at home, returning each week to swap them after naughtily reading under the covers into the early hours.
 Tiring of the children’s section, I frequently read unsuitable tomes meant for grown-ups, naively not knowing what lurked behind the title.
 I covered the obvious ones with brown paper so I could read them on the coach on the way home from the swimming gala!

 “Lock up your libraries if you like; but there is no gate, no lock, no bolt that you can set upon the freedom of my mind.” ― Virginia Woolf,